caarmen/notes/README.md

 ## Limitations
 * No user account management is implemented.
 Any client can modify and read all the notes.
 * The project isn't currently Dockerized.
+* No work has been done for deploying the servers in a production environment.